Geeky-Hassan/Password-Generator-using-Python/README.md

 The program also has a additional features:

-1. A password generator that can generate passwords based on specific criteria.
+1. A password generator that can generate passwords based on specific preference.